grenedalf: population genetic statistics for the next generation of pool sequencing

 This document describes our assessment of the specific pool-sequencing (Pool-seq) equations for population genetic measures of diversity (such as $\theta_\pi$, $\theta_\text{Watterson}$, Tajima's $D$), and differentiation (such as $\mathfst$).
-The aim of these equations is to correct for the noises of pool sequencing, specifically limited sample size (number of individuals pooled, or pool size~$\samplesize$) and limited coverage (number of reads obtained from those individuals, or coverage $\coverage$).
+The aim of these equations is to correct for the noises of pool sequencing, specifically limited sample size (number of individuals pooled, or pool size~$\samplesize$) and limited read depth (number $\readdepth$ of reads obtained from those individuals that cover a given locus).

 We re-render some approaches originally presented and implemented in \toolname{PoPoolation} \cite{Kofler2011a} and \toolname{PoPoolation2} \cite{Kofler2011b}, as well as other publications.
 We re-derive estimators of genetic diversity, and suggest some improvements that fix standing issues when working with Pool-seq data.
 Furthermore, we (re-)derive two consistent (asymptotically unbiased) estimators for \fst{} for pool sequencing data, using two distinct definitions of \fst{}, that correct for both sources of noise mentioned above.
 We also evaluate the different estimators for \fst{} here using simulated data, showing their particular biases.
 Lastly, we derive novel estimators for \fst{} that additionally take sequencing error into account.